jdstrand/language-checker/CONTRIBUTING.md

 # Contributing

-`woke` is an Open Source project that started when I realized there weren't any OSS tools to catch insensitive and non-inclusive language within source code.

-By participating in this project, you agree to abide by this projects [Code Of Conduct](./CODE_OF_CONDUCT.md).

-`woke` is essentially a **language-agnostic linter**.
-I've taken my favorite parts of other linters and used that as a guiding force.

-## Rules

-A few rules for when contributing to this project:

 * The goal of this project is to identify places within text files where better, inclusive language can be used.
 Please don't make contributions that don't push this goal forward.
 * This project is not the forum to determine _what_ is inclusive language and _what_ is insensitive language.
-Contributions should be limited to providing consumers of `woke` the ability to make their own decisions regarding conscious language.
+Contributions should be limited to providing consumers of `language-checker` the ability to make their own decisions regarding conscious language.
 * You will participate in discussions that embody the spirit of this project and work towards building a healthy, supportive, and productive culture, and an environment where everyone feels welcome and included.
 * If you're adding linter-based features, try to link to other well-known linters as a reference for why you want the feature added and what benefit it provides.
 * Programming language-specific changes should be avoided at all costs.
 Please keep this project programming language-agnostic.